 adb shell

-- To know about the current or default display density of your watch, type the following command and hit the Enter key.
+- To find the current or default display density of your watch, type the following command and hit Enter.

 wm density